 Office 365: If you are an enterprise user, probably you are going to get Windows 10 to Office 365.
 And this guide does cover Office 365 and how to use it with Windows 10.
 Using this guide, you can also get started with OneDrive for Business.
 A few features from Office 365 and OneDrive features are covered in this part.

 Other features: The last part of the presentation introduces some other new features like the new Settings app.
 And the new Windows Ink.
 You can learn more about other applications like the new Sticky Notes and Paint 3D.

 The last few slides are about the latest Microsoft Devices.
 You get to know about devices from the Surface Family.
 And how to use them in different modes that are available.
 And the guide also talks also about Windows Mobile features such as Continuum.

-The guide is a pretty amazing and it will surely help some people get started with their new computer.
-Click here to download this guide from Microsoft.
+The guide is pretty amazing, and it will surely help some people get started with their new computer.